rolandmueller/bigdata/ml_api.md

 Now let us deploy it.

 In VS Code, click on the left on the Source Control icon.
 Click Initialize Repository.
 Click on the plus icon next to changes.
 Enter a commit message "Initial commit" and commit.
-Publish Branch.
+Publish the Branch.

-Go to the CapRover Web GUI and create a app with the name `iris`.
+Go to the CapRover Web GUI and create an app with the name `iris`.

 In you terminal, type
 ```bash